Tahith Chong

 Tahith Jose Girigorio Djorkaef Chong (born 4 December 1999) is a Curaçaoan professional footballer who plays as a wide midfielder or attacking midfielder for club Sheffield United and the Curaçao national team.

 Chong joined the Manchester United Academy aged 16, after progressing through the Feyenoord youth system.
 He won both the Jimmy Murphy Young Player of the Year and Denzil Haroun Reserve Player of the Year awards at United.
 He made his professional debut in 2019, in an FA Cup game against Reading.
 In August 2020, he joined Werder Bremen on a season-long loan, which was cut short in January 2021 to facilitate a loan move to Club Brugge.
 He spent the 2021–22 season on loan at Birmingham City, joined the club on a four-year contract in September 2022, and moved on to Luton Town in July 2023.
+After two seasons with Luton Town, Chong signed for Sheffield United in August 2025.

 Chong made more than 40 appearances for the Netherlands national youth teams from under-15 to under-21 level, before switching to Curaçao in 2025.
+He represented Curaçao at the 2026 FIFA World Cup.

 Early life

 Chong was born in Willemstad, Curaçao, which was then part of the Netherlands Antilles.
 He is of Chinese descent.
-He later moved to Rotterdam, Netherlands to pursue a move to a professional club.
-Upon completing a move to Manchester United, Chong moved with his parents to England.
+His middle name "Djorkaef" is in reference to Youri Djorkaeff, who Chong's father was a big fan of.
+He was scouted by Feyenoord while playing for Atlétiko Saliña in Willemstad.